noahlessard/N3T_Tr8cer/README.md

 # N3T_Tr8cer
 An ascii styled network scanner, for madhacks 2023!
+Watch a demo @ https://www.youtube.com/watch?v=i7NQ2Gj9qUY.

 It works with nmap and python flask, and scans for open ports, registration data, and spam/fraud detection all in one place!
 It also supports searching by open ports, and if you click on the port, it will take you to a list of security vulnerabilites that might be present on that port.